crosslandwa/chippanfire/README.md

 - Update NS records (DNS provider)

 *Note the cloudformation template configures index.html as the route document for the site.
-It is necessary to update the account where my domain is registered to point the main DNS record at the AWS nameservers for the created **hosted zone***
+It is necessary to update the account where my domain is registered to point the main DNS record at the AWS nameservers for the **hosted zone** created*

 ## HTTPS
 To support pages that send/receive MIDI SYSEX with the Web Audio API, the site needs to run on HTTPS (this is also good practice anyhow).
 I use [certbot](https://certbot.eff.org/) to acquire certs from [Let's Encrypt](https://letsencrypt.org/) to power this.